Synraw/supcom2reversal/README.md

 # SupCom 2 Reversal Project
 This project is the result of my attempts at reverse engineering the RTS game Supreme Commander 2.
-As I am just doing this for fun, I have no real aim or goal with this project, and am just reversing whatever parts of the game I find interesting at the time
+As I am just doing this for fun, I have no real aim or goal with this project, and am just reversing whatever parts of the game I find interesting at the time.

 ### Current Focus:
  - Armies and Units